-Homemade bologna is one of those foods that truly show how radically food manufacturers have changed our taste expectations.
-That unctuous, mushy pink stuff we’ve all eaten between slices of flavorless white bread, with mayo or mustard, is nothing like bologna used to be.
+This Homemade Bologna Recipe really shows how radically food manufacturers have changed our taste expectations.
+That unctuous, mushy pink stuff we’ve all eaten between slices of flavorless white bread is nothing like bologna used to be.

-Next, it was time to experiment with flavoring.
-Some of the recipes I’d found called for a frightening amount of Morton’s Tender Quick, a brand of curing salt that contains salt, sugar, sodium nitrate, sodium nitrite and other curing agents.
+While some of the recipes I found called for a frightening amount of Morton’s Tender Quick, a brand of curing salt that contains salt, sugar, sodium nitrate, sodium nitrite and other curing agents.
 The first batch I made called for 3 tablespoons of the stuff, and the result was such a salty product that it was nearly inedible.
 Other recipes called for Accent seasoning which is essentially MSG.

 I’d never consider using MSG in a homemade product, and I couldn’t understand why the recipe called for a curing salt at all when the meat, once shaped, is cooked in the oven and then refrigerated or frozen.
 So after tinkering with the recipe a bit more, I decided to skip the curing powders altogether.
 (If you want to keep your bologna in the fridge for weeks, go ahead and use 1 1/2 tablespoons of Tender Quick instead of sea salt.)